BillPetti/ggallup/vignette/ggallupVignette.md

 ![image](https://github.com/BillPetti/ggallup/blob/master/images/q1_plot_gallup.png?raw=true)

 The plot is still using `ggplot2`'s standard color scale.
 What if we wanted those colors to be compliant with Gallup standards?
 For that we can use the `gallup_palette` object.
-If we call the object we can see the hexidecimal codes for the colors:
+If we call the object we can see the hexadecimal codes for the colors:

 ``````{r, warning=FALSE, message=FALSE}
 gallup_palette